quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the default port for HTTP/3 {{QUIC-HTTP}} is UDP port 443, analogous to HTTP/1.1 or HTTP/2 over TLS over TCP.

 Applications could define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
-For example, HTTP/3 ({{QUIC-HTTP}}
-Sections 3.2 and 3.3) specifies the use of ALPN {{?RFC7301}} for service discovery which allows the server to use and announce a different port number.
-Note that HTTP/3's ALPN token ("h3") identifies not only the version of the application protocol, but also the binding to QUIC as well as the version of QUIC itself; this approach allows unambiguous agreement between the endpoints on the protocol stack in use.
+For example, HTTP/3 ({{Sections 3.2 and 3.3 of QUIC-HTTP}}) specifies the use of ALPN {{?RFC7301}} for service discovery which allows the server to use and announce a different port number.
+Note that HTTP/3's ALPN token ("h3") identifies not only the version of the application protocol, but also the version of QUIC itself; this approach allows unambiguous agreement between the endpoints on the protocol stack in use.

 Given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the